-According to KRG (Kurdistan Regional Government officials) and media reports from Iraqi Kurdistan, Dunya’s murderer has been sentenced to 10 years in prison.
+According to KRG (Kurdistan Regional Government) and media reports from Iraqi Kurdistan, Dunya’s murderer has been sentenced to 10 years in prison.

-Dunya was a 15-year-old child bride who was brutally executed by her 45-year-old polygamist husband in Iraqi Kurdistan – district Kalakji on 23rd of May 2014.
+Dunya was a 15-year-old child bride who was brutally executed by her 45-year-old polygamist husband in Iraqi Kurdistan – Kalakji region on 23rd of May 2014.

 Even though we consider this conviction altogether an achievement, which is also a result of all the people who campaigned and lobbied for ’Justice for Dunya’, we still have the following concerns regarding the handling of this incident by the KRG: